 Statistics and key figuresSee our reports

-The deep sea fleet consists of several segments where Norwegian shipowners are world leaders and control significant market shares.
-These segments include car carriers, tankers, dry bulk, LNG, chemical, container and general cargo, among others.
-Members of the Norwegian Shipowners’ Association control more than 550 ships in the deep sea segment.
+The deep sea fleet include car carriers, tankers, dry bulk, LNG, chemical, container and general cargo, among others.
+Members of the Norwegian Shipowners’ Association control more than 600 ships in the deep sea segment.
 The ships make nearly 30,000 port calls around the world each year.

-The Norwegian maritime offshore value chain is complete and Norway is one of the world’s largest maritime offshore nations.
-Members of the Norwegian Shipowners’ Association control more than 50 mobile offshore units, most of them drilling rigs, and the most advanced and modern offshore fleet in the world, consisting of 550 vessels.
+The maritime offshore value chain is complete, and Norway is one of the world’s largest maritime offshore nations.
+Members of the Norwegian Shipowners’ Association control 55 mobile offshore units, most of them drilling rigs, and the most advanced and modern offshore fleet in the world, consisting of 540 vessels.

 Norwegian-controlled foreign-going orderbook by type as of 1 January 2019